Sindisil/lned/docs/dev/features.md

 0        Before the first line.

-An address range is a closed range, represented by two line addresses separated by a comma.
+An address range is a closed range, represented by two line addresses separated by a comma or semicolon.
 The value of the first address must not exceed the value  of the second.
 If only one address is given where a range is expected, it is treated as if the specified line was given as both the beginning and end of the range.
 If a line range is given where a command expects a single line address, the last line specified by the range is used.